google/googletest/docs/gmock_cook_book.md

 }
 ```

-Remember that function objects created with `AsStdFunction()` are just
+Remember that function objects created implicitly or explicitly with
-forwarders.
-If you create multiple of them, they will share the same set of
+`AsStdFunction()` are just forwarders.
+If you create multiples of them,
-expectations.
+they will share the same set of expectations.

 Although `std::function` supports unlimited number of arguments, `MockFunction`
 implementation is limited to ten.
 If you ever hit that limit... well, your